 - what are the sex selection techniques?

-EggDonationFriends have invited Dr Murat Önal to talk about family balancing/gender selection during our IVF webinar on 26th April 2018.
+EggDonationFriends have invited Dr Murat Önal to talk about family balancing/gender selection.
 Dr Murat Önal is a Medical Director, also a Gynaecologist and Obstetrician, at Gynolife IVF Center in Nicosia, Cyprus.
 In his work he has met fertility patients who have concerns about genetic diseases connected with certain baby gender and are interested in Preimplantation Genetic Diagnostics (PGD) and sex selection/family balancing.
 Dr Önal, having great experience in the field of infertility and X/Y chromosome linked diseases, was able to talk about the process of family planning, medical indications and the methods and techniques used.

 Genetic sex selection – Questions & Answers

 Is the genetic testing done in your in-house lab, or do you send it elsewhere?

 We are an IVF centre.
 If we are going to do a genetic testing we have to have a perfect genetic lab so we send this to a big genetic lab to have the most accurate results.
 You have to have a very good genetic specialist to give you the results you need and the best genetic conditions in the lab.
 So we prefer to send tests to a genetic lab, not to do this in-house.

 If I do chromosome screening using NGS, can I see XY results or embryo?